-Charlene Portee, PT, PhD, fellow of the American Academy of Physical Therapy, will deliver the second Lynda D. Woodruff Lecture on Diversity, Equity, and Inclusion in Physical Therapy on June 17 at 6 p.m.
-ET.
+Charlene Portee, PT, PhD, fellow of the American Academy of Physical Therapy, delivered the second Lynda D. Woodruff Lecture on Diversity, Equity, and Inclusion in Physical Therapy on June 17, 2021.
 The title of the lecture is "The Road to Success: Are We Ready to Change Direction?"

-Immediately following the lecture, a live panel discussion will feature:
+Immediately following the lecture is a live panel discussion including:

 - Kai Kennedy, PT, DPT (moderator), associate professor, Department of Physical Therapy and Rehabilitation Sciences, University of California, San Francisco.

 - Tiffany Adams, PT, DPT, MBA, board-certified clinical specialist in geriatric physical therapy, and clinical assistant professor at Winston-Salem State University.

 - Leon Anderson III, PT, MOMT, president of Sports and Spine Physical Therapy, Ohio and North Carolina.

 - Rachel Herron, PT, DPT, chair of the APTA Washington Special Committee for DEI and physical therapist at Northwest Wellness, Federal Way, Washington.